Foodscaping: Health and nutrition

-A common motivation behind foodscaping is the desire to grow, cook and consume foods of high nutritious content.
-In a 2014 research survey conducted by the Australian Institute, 71% of surveyed foodscaping households in Australia were incorporating edibles into their gardens for the primary purpose of having access to fresh, healthier produce.
+A common motivation behind foodscaping is the desire to grow, cook, and consume foods of high nutritious content.
+In a 2014 research survey conducted by the Australian Institute, 71% of surveyed foodscaping households in Australia were incorporating edibles into their gardens for access to fresh, healthier produce.
 It is generally accepted that homegrown fruits and vegetables are fresher and more nutritious than supermarket produce, which is sometimes sold multiple days or even weeks after harvesting.

-In recent years, there has been increasing concern expressed towards the health effects of the chemical additives and preservatives in commercially grown fruit and vegetables.
+In recent years, increasing concern has been expressed towards the health effects of the chemical additives and preservatives in commercially grown fruit and vegetables.
 Foodscaping has been considered a way to reduce exposure to chemically modified produce.

 Edible landscaping allows participants to increase fresh food production in urban areas.
-In these areas, the most accessible kinds of food are typically processed kinds, which can lead to greater dietary intakes of sugar, sodium and fat.
+In these areas, the most accessible kinds of food are typically processed kinds, which can lead to greater dietary intakes of sugar, sodium, and fat.
 Many academic studies have inferred strong links between urban gardening and healthy lifestyle choices.
 The gardening practices involved in foodscaping are believed to increase participants' fruit and vegetable consumption and the value of preparing nutritious meals.

+Research has also demonstrated that creating green spaces (created via methods such as foodscaping) can increase an individual's overall mental health in addition to physiological health benefits.
+This is achieved through its positive impact on socioeconomic factors such as community attachment, reduced crime, and socialization.

 Maintenance

 Input

-Depending on the scale of the edible landscape, foodscaping may require extra time and manual labour to maintain than a regular garden or landscape.
-This is as the aim of foodscaping is to yield edible returns whilst also remaining aesthetically pleasing, which may involve added watering, fertilization, pest control and pruning.
+Depending on the scale of the edible landscape, foodscaping may require extra time and manual labour to maintain, unlike a regular garden or landscape.
+This is as the aim of foodscaping is to yield edible returns while also remaining aesthetically pleasing, which may involve added watering, fertilization, pest control and pruning.
 A lack of time and unsuitable conditions such as climate and insufficient shade can be significant deterrents for people wishing to create edible landscapes.
-However, maintenance requirements can be reduced by choosing plant species that are suited to the geographic location, climate and conditions of the area to be foodscaped.
+However, maintenance requirements can be reduced by choosing plant species that are suited to the geographic location, climate, and conditions of the area to be foodscaped.

 Harvesting

-During certain times of the year, regularly monitoring the ripeness of food production is a requirement of successful foodscaping.
+During certain times of the year, monitoring the ripeness of food production is a requirement for successful foodcaping.
 If fruits are not harvested at the correct time, they may rot and become visually unappealing within an edible landscape.
 This may also attract undesired pests or vermin.